 If you get them during pregnancy and you are not getting much affected by them, in any way, you can leave them as it is.
 Some of them may fade after pregnancy.

 Generally, there can be a lot of swelling, bleeding and pain involved which can make it tough for you to sit, walk or even do your work properly.
 All these symptoms can vary from person to person.
 Hemorrhoids can also re occur again and again; that is, once they are subsided, they can also get flared up again.
 If you suffer from any such condition, it is always better to get rid of them forever in a safe and natural way

-There are many simple and natural ways by which you can take care of hemorrhoids and be free from hemorrhoids to enjoy your pregnancy.
+There are many simple and natural ways by which you can take care of hemorrhoids in pregnancy and be free to enjoy your share of bliss

 Will they go away after child birth, how long will they last?